 - United States and Canada SMS filtering

-There is no standard practice for carrier filtering across all carriers.
-Filtering can range from a simple static list of prohibited terms, to advanced machine learning systems that constantly adapt based on the messages passing through them.
-Regardless of the system, carriers keep their filtering systems closely guarded secrets.
-Due to the ambiguous nature of these filtering mechanisms, Twilio is unable to say definitively how these systems work, or why a particular message was filtered.
+Message filtering can range from a simple static list of prohibited terms, to advanced machine learning systems that constantly adapt based on the messages passing through them.

-Twilio can't predict filtering, and does not always know for certain when a message has been filtered by a carrier.
-Some carriers may falsely report filtered messages as delivered to prevent spammers from reverse engineering filtering systems.
-In other cases, carriers will tell Twilio that a particular message has been filtered.
-The error code we will use when we know that carrier filtering has taken place is Error 30007: Message Delivery - Carrier Violation.
+It is not always possible to know for certain when a message has been filtered by a carrier.
+In rare cases, carriers may falsely report filtered messages as “delivered” to prevent spammers from reverse engineering filtering systems.

 If Twilio knows that a message has been filtered, we will pass this information to you in two ways: